Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Purcell Protection

-While a low-pass filter below the qubit frequency $\omega_\mathrm{eg}$ results in a vanishing decay rate $\gamma_\mathrm{eg}$ of the qubit, it prevents direct driving of the qubit at $\omega_\mathrm{d} =\omega_\mathrm{eg}$.
-However, by separating the drive frequency $\omega_\mathrm{d}$ from the transition frequency $\omega_\mathrm{eg}$ via sub-harmonic driving, as described below in Section \ref{parametic_chapter}, it is possible to engineer a reflective environment at the qubit frequency for qubit protection, while maintaining a transmissive impedance environment at the drive frequency for fast qubit control.
+While a low-pass filter below the qubit frequency $\omega_\mathrm{eg}$ results in a vanishing contribution of the control-line to $\gamma_\mathrm{eg}$, it prevents direct driving of the qubit at $\omega_\mathrm{d} =\omega_\mathrm{eg}$.
+However, through sub-harmonic control, as described below in Section \ref{parametic_chapter}, we decrease the drive frequency $\omega_\mathrm{d}$ to a regime well below the cut-off frequency of the filter, restoring qubit control capabilities while retaining low qubit dissipation.

-We first demonstrate qubit protection by impedance engineering at the qubit frequency on a fluxonium qubit consisting of a single junction with Josephson energy $E_\mathrm{J}$ shunted by capacitive pads with a charging energy $E_\mathrm{C}$ and an inductance with inductive energy $E_\mathrm{L}$ as shown in Fig.~\ref{fig:fig1}\,(a).
+We first demonstrate the suppression of qubit dissipation through filtering at the qubit frequency on a fluxonium qubit consisting of a single junction with Josephson energy $E_\mathrm{J}$, shunted by capacitive pads with a charging energy $E_\mathrm{C}$ and an inductance with inductive energy $E_\mathrm{L}$, as shown in Fig.~\ref{fig:fig1}\,(a).
 The fluxonium circuit is described by the Hamiltonian~\cite{youCircuitQuantizationPresence2019}

 with the reduced phase and charge operators $\hat{\varphi}$, $\hat{n}$ and the external flux $\phi(t)=2\pi\Phi(t)/\Phi_0$ in units of the magnetic flux quantum $\Phi_0$.
 A false-color micrograph of the device is shown in Fig.~\ref{fig:fig1}\,(b), and further details of the circuit and its parameters are listed in Appendix~\ref{appendix:qubit-params}.
 We include both an inductively-coupled flux line to control the external flux and the qubit states as well as an auxiliary weakly-coupled microwave (MW) line as a reference for controlling the qubit states.
 The flux line couples to the fluxonium via the phase operator $\hat{\varphi}$ and the MW-line via the charge operator $\hat{n}$.
 Since the MW-line is only weakly coupled and strongly attenuated, we neglect it in the following discussion.